pmlmodelling/pylag/doc/source/install/installation.rst

     $ conda config --append channels conda-forge
     $ conda config --append channels JimClark

-The above code will install *miniconda3* into the directory ``/opt/miniconda``, once the appropriate write permissions have been set.
+The above code assumes *miniconda3* was installed into the directory ``/opt/miniconda``, once the appropriate write permissions have been set.
 The default behaviour is to install *miniconda3* into your home directory.
 This is, of course, also fine.

 With *miniconda3* installed and configured, create a new environment in which to install *PyLag* using the following commands:

 .. code-block:: bash

-    $ conda create -n particles
+    $ conda create -n particles python=3.7
     $ conda activate particles

 Finally, install *PyLag*: